 Welcome!

 I am a Ph.D.
-Candidate in Sociology at Yale University studying Central American migration and the aftermath of deportation.
+Candidate in Sociology at Yale University.
+I use multiple methodologies to study life after deportation.

 Welcome!

 I am a Ph.D.
-Candidate in Sociology at Yale University studying Central American migration and the aftermath of deportation.
+Candidate in Sociology at Yale University.
+I use multiple methodologies to study life after deportation.

-Adriana (she/her/hers) is a fourth-year Ph.D.
+I am a fifth-year Ph.D.
 Candidate in the Department of Sociology at Yale University.
-Her research uses multiple methods to explore questions at the nexus of international migration, law and society, social demography, and inequality.
+Broadly, my research uses multiple methods to explore questions at the nexus of international migration, law and society, social demography, and inequality.

-Her research examines the impact of immigration law and enforcement on the lives of immigrants and their families (mainly from Central America), who live in the US and their home countries.
-Adriana's current work contributes to growing research on the aftermath of deportation.
-Her bi-national, multi-method dissertation explores how Salvadoran immigrants navigate and negotiate life after deportation.
-She has received generous funding from the National Science Foundation (NSF), the Yale Center for the Study of Race, Indigeneity, and Transnational Migration (RITM), and the Mellon Mays Foundation.
+Most of my current research examines the impact of immigration law and enforcement on the lives of immigrants and their families (mainly from Central America), who live in the U.S. and their home countries.
+My dissertation project is a multi-sited, multi-method study on how Salvadoran immigrants navigate and negotiate life after deportation.